scott-anderson-wc/cs210pub/lectures/L21/web-hosting-etc.md

 ## SSH

-You can also *login* to Tempest.
+You can also *login* to Tempest, if your account permits it.
 Try this from either a Mac Terminal or from C9:

 <div class="codehilite"><pre>
 ssh youracct@cs.wellesley.edu